Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance..

 We All Face Trials

-No one likes to face trials or trouble.
+No one likes going through trials or troubles.
 You don’t wake up in the morning hoping for a bad day.
-However, we all face troubles and trials.
+However, troubles and trials are often part of life.
 Right now, many of us are facing difficult times.
-When you face a difficult time, trial, or problem, God instructs you on how you should respond.
+When you face a difficult time, trial, or problem, God tells us how we are to respond.
+We are to rejoice!

 How can you have complete joy when facing a major problem or trial?